Lordly Scots lad taking in the tax people (5)

 'lordly scots' is the definition.

-Although both the answer and definition are singular nouns, I cannot see how they can define each other.
+Although both the answer and definition are singular nouns, I cannot understand how they can define each other.

 'lad taking in the tax people' is the wordplay.

-'the tax people' becomes 'ir' (abbreviation for Inland Revenue).
+'the tax people' becomes 'IR' (abbreviation for Inland Revenue).

-'lad' enclosing 'ir' is 'LAIRD'.
+'lad' placed around 'ir' is 'LAIRD'.

 Can you help me to learn more?